 So, the question arises can you put a trampoline on concrete?
 The answer is yes and no simultaneously.
 In general, it’s advised not to put the trampoline on concrete as it damages your trampoline and could hurt you seriously.
 But you can install the trampoline on concrete only when you put a soft material between the concrete base and trampoline legs.

-So, let’s know how to put a trampoline on concrete.
+So, let’s learn how to put a trampoline on concrete.

 Ground Impact Might Be Dangerous